 Immunoglobulin E-mediated reactions (IgE-mediated allergy)

 These are usually fast reactions which can cause skin rashes and needing to be sick (vomiting).
-They occur within two hours of the milk being consumed.
+They occur within minutes to up to two hours of the milk being consumed.
 They are triggered by the body releasing a chemical called histamine, so antihistamine medicine can be used to treat the symptoms.
 It is extremely rare that cow's milk causes a life-threatening anaphylactic reaction.

 Most children with this kind of allergy grow out of it by the time they are 5 years old.
 If the reaction has been severe, it may be safest to carry out a challenge test in hospital.